hash-bash/Signin-and-Signup-Form-using-HTML-JS-and-CSS/README.md

-# Signin-and-Signup-form-using-HTML-JS-and-CSS
+# Signin and Signup form using HTML, Javascript and CSS
-Frontend webpages for login and registration form developed usign HTML, Javascript, CSS, and little bit of JQuery.
+Frontend webpages for login and registration form developed using HTML, Javascript, CSS, and a little bit of JQuery.